ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/win_arm64ec/app_arm64ec.md

 Matrix size: 500x500, Trial count: 50, Elapsed time [s]: 133.90
 ```
 {{% notice Note %}}
 The time taken will vary based on the machine you are using.
-The output shown here is from running the application on a Windows 11 VM on Azure.
+The output shown is from the application running on a Lenovo ThinkPad X13s.
-The thing to notice is the performance improvement from running the same application as Arm64EC versus x64.
+Notice the performance improvement from running the application as Arm64EC versus x64.
 {{% /notice %}}

 You have sucessfully created and run an application using Arm64EC.